Email newsletter best practices for solopreneurs

 As opposed to a dedicated email, it generally features multiple calls to action, and with each story, it commonly links to a source where readers can get more information, including your website.

-A newsletter may reach all of your subscribers — for example, current and prospective clients — and your goal is to deliver content and thought leadership that’s valuable to them so you’re staying top-of-mind.
+A newsletter may reach all of your subscribers — for example, current and prospective clients — and your goal is to deliver thought leadership content that’s valuable to them so you’re staying top-of-mind.

 Again, a newsletter doesn’t generally have one call to action, and as a result, it’s not considered a lead driver or sales vehicle.